FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: More experimental results

 \subsection{Flood mitigation at all locations}

 In Table \ref{tab:flood_mitigate_s1}, we provided the comparison of the performance of different models for the \texttt{Flood Manager} at time point $t+1$, but at one location (S1).
 We provide the comparison results of different models for the \texttt{Flood Manager} on the test set (at time t+1 for all locations) in Table \ref{tab:flood_mitigate}.
+All DL-based methods show better results than ``rule-based'' and GA-based approaches for flood mitigation.
+Our GTN model provides the best performance in flood mitigation and comparable performance in avoiding water wastage.